 diapers: After our first month with the first child, we switched to store-brand disposables for day use and Huggies Overnights for nighttime; perhaps if better cloth diapers had been available, we'd have chosen differently.

-High-quality fitted cloth diapers are now available from quite a few sources; here's a guide to getting started with cloth and another buying guide comparing cloth to disposables.
+High-quality fitted cloth diapers are now available from quite a few sources; here's a guide to getting started with cloth, another on items you need to get started, and a buying guide comparing cloth to disposables.

 homemade baby wipes: We made our own using baby oil, baby bath, paper towels and a Rubbermaid container.